 The tenancy deposit protection rules outline details regarding the protection of your deposit.

-Your landlord or agent has a duty to provide you with a copy of the scheme leaflet and explain the rules or provide a written statement.
+Your landlord or agent has a duty to provide you with a copy of the scheme leaflet and written information about the deposit protection.

 - The amount of deposit paid and the property address it relates to

-- The contact details of your landlord or agent and deposit protection scheme used
+- The name and contact details of the deposit protection scheme used

 - How to get your deposit back and when deductions can be made